Trade Marks - Don't Get Scammed

 - The scammer gives some information about the trade mark process — note: such information may be incomplete or inaccurate, and might not represent the correct position under Australian law.

-- The scammer states they are contacting the recipient after "conducting research" which identified the recipient as the rightful owner of the proposed trade mark.
+- The scammer states they are contacting the recipient after "conducting research" or "due diligence", which identified the recipient as the rightful owner of the proposed trade mark.

 - Contact details are provided to do so, usually including a phone number and/or email address.

-In this instance it is important to verify the legitimacy of such proposals before responding or engaging.
+It is always important to verify the legitimacy of such proposals before responding or engaging.

 Under ethical rules, lawyers and trade mark attorneys cannot breach their duties of confidentiality to their clients.
 This includes breaching confidentiality by contacting a business that might have rights to a trade mark they are instructed to file on behalf of their client, or discussing their client's instructions with an unrealted third party without the client's permission.